DimitrisPr/Hack-The-Box-Reset-Cancellation-Bot/README.md

 ## How to use

-Change this variables with your credentials and the name of the machine you are trying to root
+Change these variables with your credentials and the name of the machine you are trying to root

 ```
 username = 'your_email_here'